The Case Against Glyphosate

 Concerningly, a large body of research points to glyphosate’s cancer-causing potential.
 These are just a few of many such studies:

-At no point have Monsanto and Bayer ever admitted to the dangers of Roundup; in fact, they continue to stand by glyphosate’s safety even in the face of thousands of plaintiffs who claim their cancer was caused by exposure to the weedkiller.
+At no point have Monsanto and Bayer ever admitted to the dangers of Roundup; in fact, they continue to stand by glyphosate’s safety even in the face of thousands of plaintiffs who claim their cancer was caused by exposure to the Roundup weedkiller.
 But the pressure is on, and victims’ voices are becoming increasingly harder to ignore as plaintiffs continually demand answers from these corporate giants.

 Roundup’s Tragic Impact